-If you use more Prochlorperazine tablets than you should
+If you use more Prochlorperazine tablet than you should

 If you accidentally use too many tablets you must seek medical attention immediately.
-Show any left-over medicines or the empty packet to the doctor.
+Show any leftover medicines or the empty packet to the doctor.

-If you forget to use Prochlorperazine tablets
+If you forget to use Prochlorperazine tablet

-If you forget to use a dose do not double the dose next time.
-Just carry on using the medicine as the doctor has told you.
+Do not use a double dose to make up for a forgotten.
+Just carry on using the medicine as the doctor, pharmacist has told you.